shittukhadijatyetunde/Traffic-Accidents-Analysis---SAS-Report/README.md

 The path to the dataset location is as follows: Cas-v4e065-default > USECASES > ONGEVALLEN2016_EN

+Install SAS Visual Analytics 8.5.1.

+Load the dataset into SAS.

+Run the scripts in /sas_scripts/ to generate visualizations.

+Export the final report from SAS Visual Analytics.

 You can also search for ONGEVALLEN2016_EN inside SAS Viya
 ## Author
 - **Name:** Khadijat Shittu